chirpy2605/voron/V0/Rapid_Burner/README.md

 - 2023-03-23 v5 released
 - 2023-04-02 Separated the LED housing from the cowl to create holders for sequins or neopixels to make it easier to install the LEDs and reduces the number of cowls that need to be published

+## Release v6:

+- Improved printability of the top front corners of the cowl

+- Added support for [Lab4450]([Shop - RGB Neopixel Sequins for Voron Mini SB - Lab4450.com](https://lab4450.com/product/rgb-neopixel-sequins/)) Neopixel Sequins

+- Added part cooling fan guides to better seat the fan against the ducts

+- Removed the need for part cooling fan screws

+- Removed part cooling fan screw nubs to support a wider range of 4010 blowers

+- New ducts that are wider to help prevent melting when using v6 type heater blocks (e.g. Dragon hotends)

+- New ducts with improved airflow and concentration

+- Improved Neopixel fitting with cable routing cutout

+- Various cowl geometry fixes

+- Confirmed support for the Vz-HextrudORT extruder (uses the LGX Lite extruder mount)

+- Improved geometry for the Goliath Air cowl

+## v6 Changelog:

+- 2023-04-29 v6 released